ahupp/python-magic/README.md

 Minor version bumps should be backwards compatible.
 Major bumps are not.

-## Name Conflict

-There are, sadly, two libraries which use the module name `magic`.
-Both have been around for quite a while.
-If you are using this module and get an error using a method like `open`, your code is expecting the other one.
-Hopefully one day these will be reconciled.

 ## Author

 Written by Adam Hupp in 2001 for a project that never got off the